AstarNetwork/astar-docs/docs/use/how-to-guides/layer-1/governance/extrinsic-calls.md

 VIII. **Contract address verification.** Always double-check the Community Treasury contract address (`0x101b453a02f961b4e3f0526ecd4c533c3a80d795`) before submitting any dApp Owner Reward claim.

-IX. **dApp Staking registration does not require `collectiveProxy`.** Unlike UCG staking operations, registering or unregistering a dApp does not interact with the Community Treasury balance and does not require the `collectiveProxy → executeCall` routing.
+IX. **dApp Staking registration does not require `collectiveProxy`.** Unlike treasury staking operations, registering or unregistering a dApp does not interact with the Community Treasury balance and does not require the `collectiveProxy → executeCall` routing.

 X. **Treasury spending proposals do not require reward claiming.** Approving or rejecting spending proposals is a purely administrative council action that does not affect staking positions.